 This gene encodes a hematopoietic-specific transcription factor that induces high-level expression of adult beta-globin and other erythroid genes.
 The zinc-finger protein binds to the DNA sequence CCACACCCT found in the beta hemoglobin promoter.
 Heterozygous loss-of-function mutations in this gene result in the dominant In(Lu) blood phenotype. [provided by RefSeq, Oct 2009]

 GeneCards Summary for KLF1 Gene

 KLF1 (Kruppel-Like Factor 1 (Erythroid)) is a Protein Coding gene.
-Diseases associated with KLF1 include dyserythropoietic anemia, congenital, type iv and hereditary persistence of fetal hemoglobin - beta-thalassemia.
+Diseases associated with KLF1 include dyserythropoietic anemia, congenital, type iv and hereditary persistence of fetal hemoglobin-sickle cell disease syndrome.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and core promoter proximal region sequence-specific DNA binding.
-An important paralog of this gene is KLF2.
+An important paralog of this gene is KLF8.

 UniProtKB/Swiss-Prot for KLF1 Gene